 We design experiences that help protect Borneo's majestic wildlife as you encounter it.

-To get a full and dynamic experience, we recommend travellers stay in various accommodation for different parts of your trip.
-For example, you could stay in a characterful boutique hotel while in the city and a rustic lodge while in the jungle.
-Some of the best luxury hotels in Borneo are beach resorts, many around the popular Kota Kinabalu, so you may wish to indulge in something high-end during the seaside segment of your trip.
-We’re committed to finding hotels in Borneo that are perfect for you.
+To get a full and dynamic experience, we recommend travellers stay in various accommodations for different parts of their trip.
+For example, you could stay in a characterful boutique hotel in the city and a rustic lodge in the jungle.
+Some of the best luxury hotels in Borneo are beach resorts, many around the famous Kota Kinabalu, so you may wish to indulge in something high-end during the seaside segment of your trip.
+We're committed to finding hotels in Borneo that are perfect for you.

 Borneo Rainforest Lodge, Danum Valley Conservation Area

-Located in one of the country's most biodiverse and unique areas with its own canopy walkway.
+Located in one of the country's most biodiverse ecosystems with its own treetop canopy walkway.

 Gaya Island Resort, Tunku Abdul Rahman National Park

-Luxurious and relaxing beach spot on the stunning shores of Pulau Gaya, off Kota Kinabalu.
+Luxurious and relaxing beach retreat on the shimmering shores of Pulau Gaya, off Kota Kinabalu.

 Hibiscus, Kudat

-A little different from the big resorts, enjoy this private beach villa close to the northern tip of Borneo.
+A much more intimate affair, compared to other larger resorts, this gorgeous private beach villa sits close to the northern tip of Borneo

 Kinabatangan Wetlands Resort, Kinabatangan River

-This tranquil off-the-beaten-track resort is wonderful for wildlife spotting and relaxing.
+A tranquil off-the-beaten-track, eco-friendly resort - perfect for wildlife spotting and relaxing.

 Nanga Sumpa Lodge, Batang Ai National Park

-A simple lodge where you can experience the culture and lifestyle of the local Iban community.
+A simple lodge in the heart of the jungle.
+Experience the rainforest and the culture and lifestyle of the local Iban tribe.

 The Marian , Kuching

-Restored colonial-style hotel with 40 rooms in the heart of the city.
+A beautifully restored 40-room colonial-style hotel in the heart of the city.
+Stylish.
+Sophisticated.
+Something special.

 It is important that all our travellers have complete peace of mind before booking a trip.
 Please rest assured that we are a member of both ABTA and the ATOL scheme, which means that you are 100% financially protected from the moment you book.
 Take a look at this web page for more information about financial protection.
 Please also note that we’ve partnered up with Campbell Irvine to offer the best travel insurance policy on the market.